Today Hanna is sharing a beautiful and personal story of being a birth mother in hopes of bringing more normalcy to the topic of adoption.

 Steve has been involved in adoption placements, counseling, and advocacy for over 30 years.
 He is passionate about ensuring a positive experience for both the birth mother and the adoptive parents.
 He is also Mariel’s father, the owner of this blog.

-If you liked this post about birth mothers and adoption, check out these too!
+If you liked this post about becoming a birth mother and adoption, check out these too!